github/docs/content/admin/monitoring-activity-in-your-enterprise/reviewing-audit-logs-for-your-enterprise/streaming-the-audit-log-for-your-enterprise.md

 {% endif %}

+{% ifversion audit-log-streaming-health-check %}

+## Health checks for audit log streams

+Every 24 hours, a health check runs for each stream.
+If a stream is set up incorrectly, an email will be sent to the enterprise owners.
+To avoid audit log events being dropped from the stream, a misconfigured stream must be fixed within six days.

+To fix your streaming configuration, follow the steps outlined in "[Setting up audit log streaming](#setting-up-audit-log-streaming)."

+{% endif %}

 ## Events that appear in audit log streams

 You can review the specific events that appear in streamed audit logs.
 For more information, see the following articles.